What's on

 Meet the food makers themselves, the producers and growers that will share their love of what they produce.

-Local food producers from this UNESCO Region of Gastronomy will share what they make and grow and why Bendigo is celebrated by foodies across the country.
+Local food producers from this UNESCO Region of Gastronomy will share what they make and grow and why this region of central Victoria is celebrated by foodies across the country.

 (note Lost Trades has a policy of NO soft drinks or any canned or bottled drinks from large manufacturers -